 - bent or broken before disposal, and you must never try to recap a needle

 You should use a 'sharps bin' to dispose of used needles or sharps.
 A sharps bin is a specially designed rigid box with a lid that's available on prescription (FP10 prescription form) from your GP or pharmacist.

-Syringes can be returned to local chemists, who will take the full container and replace with an empty one:
+Syringes can be returned to local chemists, who will take the full container:

 - Paydens Ltd, 17 Queen Street, Deal

 - Cairns Chemist (Vantage ), 51 London Road, Dover